Olaf Scholz appointed as Germany's new chancellor, replacing Angela Merkel after 16 years – KION546

 By Ivana Kottasová, CNN

-Olaf Scholz was voted in as Germany’s new Chancellor on Wednesday, bringing to an end Angela Merkel’s four terms at the helm of Europe’s largest economy.
+Olaf Scholz has been sworn in as Germany’s new Chancellor on Wednesday, bringing to an end Angela Merkel’s four terms at the helm of Europe’s largest economy.

 Scholz, the leader of the Social Democratic Party (SPD), won the secret vote in the Parliament as expected, a culmination of months of negotiations following the SPD’s narrow victory in September’s federal elections.

 Following the ceremonial protocols, Scholz went to see German President Frank-Walter Steinmeier who officially appointed him as the country’s new Chancellor.
-He will be sworn in at the Parliament later on Wednesday.
+He was then sworn in at the Parliament.

 The 63-year-old life-long member of the SPD served as the Labor and Social Affairs minister in Merkel’s first coalition government in the late 2000s.
 In 2011 he was elected mayor of Hamburg, a position he held — with high levels of support — until 2018.